qooxdoo-archive/qxwebdriver-java/README.md

     mvn -Prelease verify

-This will run the included example tests against the [Widget Browser](http://demo.qooxdoo.org/current/widgetbrowser/).
+This will run the included example tests against the [Widget Browser](http://demo.qooxdoo.org/current/widgetbrowser/) using Firefox, so you must have Firefox installed and a working internet connection.

 ## Widget Interfaces